-- A plan of study.
+- A detailed plan of study.
 The text of this plan of study must be no longer than 2 pages including tables, figures, but not references.
 Applications that include proposals exceeding the 2-page limit will not be considered.
-The text of this proposal should be single-spaced and printed in a regular sized font (10 cpi or 12 point) with one inch margins on all sides, section headings and double spacing between paragraphs may be used to make your proposal easier to read.
+The text of this proposal should be single-spaced and printed in a regular sized font (10 cpi or 12 point) with one inch margins on all sides.
+Section headings and double spacing between paragraphs may be used to make your proposal easier to read.
 A suggested organization of the proposal is:

 - Introduction: explains what you want to do

 - Methods: demonstrates that the project is feasible and describes how the study will be conducted